george-hawkins/arf-drone/assembly-2.md

 ### Notes

-DJ WoodZ has a [page](http://djwoodz.com/2016/04/11/How-To-Update-FrSky-X4R-SB-Firmware-via-USB/) that covers similar instructions for the X4R and has nice clear photos and screenshots that provide more step-by-step details (that are relevant for both the X4R and X8R).
+DJ WoodZ has a [page](http://djwoodz.com/2016/04/11/How-To-Update-FrSky-X4R-SB-Firmware-via-USB/) that covers similar instructions for the X4R and has nice clear photos and screenshots that provide some more step-by-step details than here (that are relevant for both the X4R and X8R).

 The transmitter (which we'll come to in a later section) runs software called [OpenTX](http://www.open-tx.org), with versions 2.1.x and later of OpenTX you can update external devices like receivers via the transmitter - see this [DroneTrest guide](http://www.dronetrest.com/t/how-to-upgrade-your-frsky-receiver-firmware-x8r-x4r-x4r-sb/1667) for instructions on how to do this.
 This is an alternative to having to use a Windows machine to upgrade the receiver.